Lexxx42/discord_music_bot/README.md

 # discord_music_bot Work in process

-+ Simple discord music bot that plays YouTube music in your channel
++ Simple discord music bot that plays YouTube music in your channel.

 ---